Dead-end tower: Termination pylon

 A special kind of a dead-end tower is a termination pylon, also called a terminal tower.
 It is used when the overhead power line terminates, and is connected to substation equipment, or transitions to underground cable.

 For voltages below 30 kV also pylon transformers are used.

 Long spans

 For crossings of large bodies of water, wide freeways, or valleys, where the span width of the conductors is very long, specific constructions must be used to achieve a wider distance between the conductors, mostly to prevent short-circuits which may occur when conductors come in contact with one another due to wind or other interferences.
 These towers may be built as H-frame towers, or may have each conductor placed on a single tower or mast.
-In every case, these towers are built more stable than most of the other towers used, as the wide span between towers means that much greater forces are placed on these towers.
+In every case, these towers are built to be more stable than most of the other towers used, as the wide span between towers means that much greater forces are placed on them.